 Well, not everyone is able to pick up and move to a farm!
 Second, pet ownership is also a big decision.
 Those are obvious considerations.

-With that in mind, the best thing to do may be to talk to your little one’s pediatrician and/or allergist to see what their take is on pets and allergic conditions.
-They often have a good understanding of the science, including how best to interpret the research, and can offer some guidance or at least help you make an informed decision.
+With that in mind, the best thing to do may be to talk to your little one’s pediatrician and/or allergist.
+Ask their take on pets and allergic conditions.
+They often have a good understanding of the science, including how best to interpret the research.
+They can offer some guidance or at least help you make an informed decision.

 One final note: keep in mind that there really is no such thing as a hypoallergenic dog breed!
 You can certainly ask your allergist for more information, but don’t believe the hype if you see a breeder selling “hypoallergenic” dogs.

 How do I come across such interesting topics?
-In my role as a Medical Advisor and Nutrition Specialist at Nutricia I get to attend major conferences, such as the annual meeting for the American Academy of Allergy, Asthma and Immunology (AAAAI).
+As a member of the Medical and Scientific Affairs team at Nutricia I get to attend major conferences, such as the annual meeting for the American Academy of Allergy, Asthma and Immunology (AAAAI).
 I always discover some really interesting research there!